ajcairel/Konnect4/PsuedoCode/Konnect4.md

 	-Red vs Blue (change these, would like them to be images of a coin?)
 -Handle the player move
 	-Each move must be checked to be valid.
-Invalid moves: already taken slot, 'floating' placement -Will be a click event
+Invalid moves: already taken slot, 'floating' placement -Address this by 'forcing' move to the bottom of the column, unless it is already taken
+	-Will be a click event
 -Check for a winner
 	-Winner is when someone gets 4 in a row (horizontal, vertical, or diagonal)